AnthonyA28/AnthonyA28.github.io/_posts/2019-10-30-making_a_VLE_diagram.md

 p* = 10^{[A - \frac{B}{C+T}]}
 $$

 ## Combining

-If the partial pressures in Dalton's Law (equation (1)) are substituted into Rault's Law (equation (2)), the following equation is developed:
+If the partial pressures in Dalton's Law  are substituted into Rault's Law (equation (2)), the following equation is developed:
 $$
 P = x_ap*_a + x_bp^*_b
 $$